 The path for former Marine Corps Gen. James Mattis to become president is simple:

-1. Declare himself a candidate.
+1. Declare himself as a candidate.

 3. Have Congress install him as commander-in-chief.